 In most cases, police must obtain a search warrant before conducting a search.
 Learn about when and how the police obtain a search warrant and when a warrant might not be necessary.

 Search Warrants: What They Are and When They're Necessary

 When must the police obtain a warrant before searching your home or other property?

 A search warrant is an order signed by a judge that authorizes police officers to search for particular objects or materials at a specified location and time.
 For example, a warrant may authorize the search of “the premises at 11359 Happy Glade Avenue between the hours of 8 a.m. to 6 p.m.,” and direct the police to search for and seize “cash, betting slips, record books, and every other means used in connection with placing bets on horse races and other sporting events.”

-The “knock-notice” or “knock-and-announce” rule derives from the Fourth Amendment’s protection against unreasonable searches and seizures.
-In general, even if officers have a search or arrest warrant that justifies their entering a home, they must announce themselves and their purpose before intruding.
+The “knock-notice” or “knock-and-announce” rule originates from the Fourth Amendment’s protection against unreasonable searches and seizures.
+In general, even if officers have a warrant that justifies entering a home, they must announce themselves and their purpose before intruding.
 The Fourth

 When the police knock on your door, you typically don’t have to let them in unless they have a search warrant signed by a judge.